 Good Neighbours is an established local Christian charity supported by Churches Together in Tunbridge Wells.

-We tackle social isolation amongst the older generation by helping clients reconnect with their local community through our Befriending service or Falls Prevention programme.
+They tackle social isolation amongst the older generation by helping clients reconnect with their local community through our Befriending service.

 Youth For Christ